 Some students are happy to paint straight onto their paper, copying their earlier drawings, however I have had some groups that preferred their drawings to be enlarged so they could paint onto them and make their work more accurate.

-As they develop their paintings, they add more details and make them more complicated.
+As students develop their paintings, they add more details and make them more complicated.

-Here are some of the final pieces – what do you think?
+Here are some of the final abstract painted pieces – what do you think?
 Let me know in the comments!